-She noted property control has been a barrier to a number of those seeking to open a cannabis business.
-Reluctant landlords along with restrictions make it difficult to apply for a license.
+She noted property control had been a barrier to a number of those seeking to open a cannabis business.
+Reluctant landlords, along with restrictions make it difficult to apply for a license.

 Houenou said they tried to “lessen the burden as much as we could”

-Executive Director Jeff Brown noted there are rolling applications which means there’s no deadline to apply for a license.
+Executive Director Jeff Brown noted there are rolling applications which so there’s no deadline to apply for a license.